Potentiometer

 Description

-The Potentiometer unit is a rotary or linear potentiometer with a movable contact that is controlled by an input signal.
+Block Potentiometer It is a potentiometer with a rotary or linear stroke and a movable contact, which is controlled by an input signal.

-If the resistance of the potentiometer varies linearly with the position of its stem, the resistance between the stem position and the L port is equal:
+If the resistance of the potentiometer varies linearly depending on the position of its rod, then the resistance between the position of the rod and the port L is:

 where